 Susceptibility to infection: What part do genes play?

 What role does the human genome play in susceptibility to infection?
 How do genes influence the multiplication of viruses and our defences against them?
-The RESIST team is probing these questions – so that we can better predict how severe an infection is likely to be for a given individual and thus reach conclusions on the best treatment for them.
-Furthermore, people who are especially at risk of infection can be protected at an early stage – by vaccination, for example.
+The RESIST team is tackling these questions – so that we can better predict how severe an infection is likely to be for a given individual and thus reach conclusions on the best treatment for him or her.
+Furthermore, people who are especially at risk for infection can be protected at an early stage – by vaccination, for example.

 Varicella zoster and herpes simplex viruses may also cause serious diseases, such as shingles or encephalitis.

 RESIST will also explore the genetic causes of severe congenital immune deficiencies.
-For, in many cases, it remains unclear which genetic defects cause these deficiencies and why the immune system does not respond effectively.
-Bacteria and fungi may lead to severe infection in people with a genetically determined susceptibility to infection.
+In many cases, it remains unclear which genetic defects cause these deficiencies and why the immune system does not respond effectively.
+Bacteria and fungi are for example able to cause severe infection in people with a genetically determined susceptibility to infection.